brianj-kim/brianj-kim/README.md

  🔭 I'm currently looking for a fullstack software engineer job.

- At the same time, 👯 I’m looking to collaborate on any kind of problem solving utilizing my apptitude and skills.
+ At the same time, 👯 I’m looking to collaborate on any kind of projects, utilizing my apptitude and skills.

 ### Things I code with